Tihar Festival in Nepal: The Festival of Lights

 You’ve come to the right place.
 As a foreigner living in Nepal, I have been lucky to be in Nepal for Tihar a few times already.
 Here is everything you need to know about Tihar Festival in Nepal.

 Tihar is the second most important Nepali holiday after Dashain.
-Tihar (or Diwali in India) is the Festival of Lights during which time houses and streets are decorated with fairy lights.
+Tihar (called as Diwali in India) is the Festival of Lights during which time houses and streets are decorated with fairy lights.

-It is a 5-day long festival and celebrates not only Goddess Laxmi, but also the brother-sister relationships and human relationships to animals.
+It is a 5-day long festival and celebrates not only Goddess Laxmi, but also the bonds between brothers and sisters, and human relationships to animals.

 Tihar Festival in Nepal: Significant Days